You're elbow deep in CVs.

 At Applied, we’ve made it our mission to make hiring as data-driven and predictive as humanly possible…

-And this is the candidate screening process we’ve found to be the most effective and time-efficient.
+And this is the science-backed, repeatable candidate screening process we’ve found to reliably spot talent and improve diversity.

 Unconscious bias is the term used to describe certain prejudices that we may be unaware of, and are therefore out of our direct control, often stemming from stereotypes that arise from our backgrounds, cultures, and personal experiences.